Elite-Solutions-DeepTech/MedScan/README.md

 # MedScan

-# Disease Detection Web Application
+# Multiple Disease Detection Web Application

 ## Overview
 This project presents a comprehensive web application capable of detecting and predicting multiple diseases using machine learning models.
 Users can select a disease, input relevant medical test data, and receive a prediction on the presence of the disease.